Elevation 527 m/1729 ft

 The Grand Casino Berne

 Enjoy a night of entertainment at the Kursaal Bern or what many refer to as the city’s little Las Vegas.
 The venue’s impressive architecture contributes to an exciting nightlife atmosphere.
 The Kursaal’s exciting attractions include its Grand Casino, Hotel Allegro, fine dining, and hosting of yearly events such as Bern’s Jazz Festival.

 Shopping in Berne

-Bern offers a wide range of options in terms of shopping in many different areas.
+Bern offers a wide range of options in terms of shopping in many different areas that you can experience during your Berne, Switzerland vacation.
 Shopping in Berne’s old town can be done in spite of any weather conditions due to its 6 km/4 mi of arcades.
 Bern’s newly developed Westside shopping center also offers unique experiences with 54 stores, 13 restaurants, 11 theaters, a 4-star hotel, water park, and premium wellness Spa.

 Museums in Berne

 Zentrum Paul Klee

 This museum houses the worldwide largest collection of Paul Klee’s work.
 Regarded as the 20th century’s most important artist, Klee created the 4,000 paintings that are on display at this museum.
 The museum building has an intricate wave-like design and also houses a music hall, children’s museum, and seminar rooms.
 This museum visit is an artistic learning experience and may interest people of all ages.